TimCares/MasterThesis/docs/thesis/theoretical_foundation/multimodal_models.typ

 == Multimodal Models

-- are characterized by their ability to process multiple modalities, such as text, images, audio, or video, in a single model
-- motivation is that models should be able to understand real-world concepts in a similar way to humans
-- we can express concepts in different modalities, e.g., "a cat" in text, image, or audio -> no matter how we express it, the interpretation and the understanding of the concept remains the same
-- in the world of AI models, that means the representation of a concept should be the same, no matter if it is expressed in text, image, or audio
-- in most models, not the case -> are unimodal models, so just process one modality
-- if we have a caption of an image, feed the caption into a text model, and the image into an image model, the representations of the same concept will be different
-- we need to teach one model to understand the same concept expressed in different modalities -> multimodal models

-- even though it is a multimodal model, so the same concept expressed in different modalities should have the same representation, the model still first needs to process the different modalities separately -> they are still different, e.g. image 2d and consisting of pixels, and text is 1d and consisting of words
-- seperate processing is, as mentioned before, done by modality-specific encoders -> they encode the input into a modality-specific representation space -> just like normal unimodal models
-- especially for the modality-specific encoders, any architecture of unimodal models can be used, e.g. ResNet for images, or BERT for text
-- however, we will use Transformers

-- multimodal models need a component that enforces a common representation space of the different modalities
-- responsible for mapping the modality-specific representations into a common representation space
-- we classify the component for alignment into three categories: alignment by space, alignment by representation, and alignment by loss
-- introduced in the following sections
-- since we use vision-language models only, all further explanations will be based on the alignment of vision and language

-=== Alignment by Space

-- image and text representations, created by image encoder and text encoder respectively, are mapped into a common representation space
--> the same space for all modalities
-- this is enforced by a shared encoder, in which both the image and text representations are passed through, but seperately
-- different to representation space of image and text encoder => image and text representation space are not related to each other
-- shared encoder can be a normal Transformer layer
-- since image and text are encoded as a sequence of tokens, the cls token output of the shared encoder is used as the representation
--> captures global information of the input -> single time step not useful for alignment, as a single time step in images represents a patch of pixels, and in text a word or subword
-- however, just because the representations are in the same space, does not necessarily mean they are aligned -> need to enforce alignment

-=== Alignment by Loss

-- alignment is enforced explicitly by a loss function
-- pushes the representations of the same concept, expressed in positive image-text pairs (so an image and its caption), closer together, while pushing the representations of different concepts, expressed in negative image-text pairs (so an image and an unrelated caption or vice versa), further apart
-- needs a distance metric to quantify the similarity between the representations -> cosine similarity is usually used
-- loss function is usually contrastive loss, introduced in (TODO: cite contrastive loss section)

-- often combined with alignment by space -> shared encoder maps the image and text representations into the same space, and the contrastive loss enforces the alignment in this space
-- but shared encoder not necessary for alignment if contrastive loss is used -> how is described in (TODO: cite clip section), where CLIP is introduced

-=== Alignment by Representation

-- alignment is enforced implicitly by the representations themselves
-- image and text representations, created by image encoder and text encoder respectively, are combined into a single representation and passed through a shared encoder
-- embedding itself is shared -> a single image-text representation is created
-- in Transformers, text sequence and image sequence can simply be concatenated, and passed through a shared Transformer block (vision-language block)
-- Self-Attention captures cross-modal interactions, cls token of text can be used as image-text representation (shared representation)
+Multimodal models are characterized by their ability to process multiple modalities, such as text, images, audio, or video, within a single model.
+The motivation behind these models lies in the idea that models should be able to understand real-world concepts in a way similar to humans.
+Humans can express the same concept across different modalities, for example, “a cat” can be represented in text, image, or audio, and regardless of how the concept is expressed, the interpretation and understanding remains the same.
+Please note that since our focus is on vision-language models, all further explanations will be based on the alignment of vision and language.

+In the context of Deep Learning, this means that the representations of a concept should be the same (or at least close to each other), no matter if is expressed through text or image, which is also called alignment.
+However, in most existing models, this is not the case.
+These models are typically unimodal, meaning they process only one modality, making alignment of multiple modalities impossible.
+A naive approach would be to pass an image into an image model, and its caption into a text model.
+Even though the generated representations describe the same concept, they will not be the same, as both models are not related to each other.
+Each model will have a seperate latent space, as there has been no incentive for the models to learn a representation that is aligned across modalities (@different_latent_spaces), resulting in different representations for the same concept.
+While it is possible to compare the representations of two unimodal models, e.g. through cosine similarity, a similarity close to 1 (the maximum) does not necessarily mean that the concepts expressed in the representations are the same.
+There simply is no semantic relationship between the representations of the same concept produced by two unimodal models.
+A proof will be shown in (TODO: cite section where d2v2 image+text is used with retrieval).

+To overcome this limitation, we need to develop models that can understand the same concept across different modalities, or input types respectively.
+They map the input of different modalities into a common representation space, where the representations of the same concept are aligned, i.e. close to each other.

+#figure(
+  image(
+  width: 75%,
+  "../figures/different_latent_spaces.png"),
+  caption: [A multimodal model maps multiple modalities into a common representation space, where the representations of the same concept are aligned.
+In contrast, unimodal models map the input of a single modality into a modality-specific representation space.
+There is no alignment between the representations of the same concept produced by two unimodal models (indicated by the double slashed [\//] arrow).
+  While a comparison between the representations of two unimodal models is numerically possible, e.g. through cosine similarity, the similarity cannot be interpreted in a meaningful way.], ) <different_latent_spaces>

+Multimodal models consist of both unimodal encoders and multimodal components.
+Unimodal encoders are needed because of the inherent differences between modalities, e.g. image and text: Images are 2D and composed of pixels, while text is 1D and composed of words.
+Unimodal encoders encode the input into a modality-specific representation space, so they are normal unimodal models, e.g. a ResNet for images.
+In this work, all encoders will be based on the Transformer architecture.

+Multimodal models require components that enforce a common representation space for the different modalities.
+There are two main components, a multimodal (or shared) encoder and a loss function.

+The multimodal encoder is responsible for mapping the modality-specific representations into a unified/shared representation space, where representations should be independent of the modality.
+That means, the representations should not contain any modality-specific information, e.g. pixel information in images or single-word information in text.
+Only then representations of the same concept can be aligned, or close to each other under some distance metric, respectively.

+To actually ensure that the representations of the same concept are aligned, and not only in the same space, a training objective is needed that pushes the representations of the same concept closer together in representation space, while pushing the representations of different concepts further apart.
+For vision-language models this translates to pushing the representations of an image and its caption closer together, while pushing the representations of an image and an unrelated caption
+(or vice versa) further apart.
+To quantify the similarity between two representations, a distance metric is used, e.g. cosine similarity.
+The loss function is usually a contrastive loss, which will be introduced in the following section.

 #bibliography("../references.bib")